 6. Better Understand User Behavior

 Heatmaps provide a visual representation of how users navigate your site, helping you understand which areas of the page hold their attention.
 This allows you to tailor your website’s structure and design based on real user behavior.
+By utilizing heatmaps, you can continuously optimize your website, improve user experience, and maximize conversions.

 Get Conversion-Optimized Landing Pages and Heatmaps with One Platform